56 Dean Street

 56 Dean Street, based in Dean Street in London's Soho district, is a sexual health clinic.
 Part of the Chelsea and Westminster Hospital NHS Foundation Trust.
 It also has a second branch, Dean Street Express, located at 34 Dean Street, which offers a sexual disease testing service.
 As of 2017, the clinic was the largest HIV clinic in Europe.
-In addition to its specialism in HIV infection and other sexually transmitted diseases, it also offers general sexual health care services, including contraception.
+In addition to its specialism in HIV infection and other sexually transmitted infections, it also offers general sexual health care services, including contraception.

 Services

 Primary

 56 Dean street was a contributor in helping with the HIV/Aids crisis by offering HIV combination prevention.
 HIV combination prevention is the multifactorial approach to addressing the HIV epidemic.
 It includes: